osimosu/swish-java/README.md

 # jswish

-Java library for the Stripe API.
+Java Spring library for the Stripe API.

 ## Requirements